 Allen Casal is an experienced Susquehanna River angler and guide.
 Tubes, swimbaits and spinnerbaits are staples on the Susquehanna River for big smallmouth bass.
 In this interview with Allen, we discuss one of his go-to baits that is a bit different than these standards.
-Allen shares with us his approach to fishing plastic crawfish baits for Susquehanna River smallmouth bass.
+Allen shares with us his approach to plastic crawfish baits for Susquehanna River smallmouth bass fishing.

 How long have you been fishing the Susquehanna River?